square/intro-to-d3/z03-data-binding.md

 Again, our goal is to have a circle for each data point.
-We are starting with none and we have 4 new data points, so obviously the right thing to do is to add a new `<circle>` for each data point.
+We are starting with none and we have 4 new data points, so obviously the right thing to do is to add a new `<rect>` for each data point.

-The way D3 looks at this is a more subtle: we want to add a `<circle>` per data point, *but only for the new points the last data join*.
-Since this is the first data binding (there are no circles currently), everything is new, it's straightforward to add new points.
-It's important to keep in mind that for the next selection, things will be more complex since there will already be circles.
+The way D3 looks at this is a more subtle: we want to add a `<rect>` per data point, *but only for the new points the last data join*.
+Since this is the first data binding (there are no rects currently), everything is new, it's straightforward to add new points.
+It's important to keep in mind that for the next selection, things will be more complex since there will already be rects.

 The part of a D3 selection that represents these element-less data-points is `selection.enter()`;